Steps To Boost Your Site's Crawlability And Indexability

 Quick Fixes:

-• Test your site with Google’s Mobile-Friendly Test tool.
+• Check your website against Google’s Mobile-Friendly Test tool.

 7. Optimize Page Load Speed